MultiBank Group (MBG) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MultiBank Group Historical Price

-According to the latest data gathered on MultiBank Group live price page, the current price of MultiBank Group is 0.5785USD.
+According to the latest data gathered on MultiBank Group live price page, the current price of MultiBank Group is 0.5176USD.
 The circulating supply of MultiBank Group(MBG) is

 In the past 24 hours, MultiBank Group has shown a price movement of